RoudyK/DemoApp/README.md

 - Code documentation
 - Code refactoring XD
 - Add crashlytics
-- CD/CI
+- CD/CI (Bitbucket pipeline + Hockeyapp)
-- Add product flavors for DEV and PROD
+- Add product flavors for DEMO and FULL

 *"This project is in constant development, any tips or recommendations are appreciated"*